 - Oncocytic carcinoma

 Factors that may increase your risk of salivary gland tumors include:

 - Older age.
 Though salivary gland tumors can occur at any age, they most commonly occur in older adults.

 - Radiation exposure.
-Radiation, such as radiation used to treat head and neck cancers, increases the risk of salivary gland tumors.
+Radiation treatments for cancer, such as radiation used to treat head and neck cancers, may increase the risk of salivary gland tumors.